MicrosoftDocs/xamarin-docs/docs/xamarin-forms/app-fundamentals/localization/text.md

 ## Overview

 The built-in mechanism for localizing .NET applications uses [RESX files](http://msdn.microsoft.com/library/ekyft91f(v=vs.90).aspx) and the classes in the `System.Resources` and `System.Globalization` namespaces.
 The RESX files containing translated strings are embedded in the Xamarin.Forms assembly, along with a compiler-generated class that provides strongly-typed access to the translations.
-The translation text can then be retrieved in code.
+The translated text can then be retrieved in code.

 ### Sample Code